Michigan Earth Day 2021 Student Webinar - Protecting and Restoring Our Environment

 Charlotte High Shool

 The students at Charlotte High School have been recycling within the school for several years.
-Each year the students have tried to look for ways to expand their recycling efforts and continue helping in green living.
-This past year the students heard about a company based out of Indiana that supports schools or youth organizations in collecting plastic caps and lids in order to recycle them into plastic objects like benches, picnic tables, and trash bins.
+Each year students look for ways to expand their recycling efforts and continue helping green living.
+This past year the students heard about a company, based out of Indiana, that supports schools or youth organizations in plastic caps and lids in to recycle them into plastic objects like benches, picnic tables, and trash bins.

 2021 Environmental Service Award Competition Winners

 The Alcona Junior Honor Society has been participating in their Recycling Environmental Service Project since the fall of 2018 at Alcona Middle and High School.
 Middle school honor society members volunteer weekly to conduct paper, cardboard, plastic, and aluminum recycling for our entire middle and high school.
 The goals of our Recycling Environmental Service Project are to educate staff and students about the benefits of recycling; such as the following:

 ● Reducing the amount of waste sent to landfills

 ● Conserving natural resources such as timber, water, and minerals